broughtj/Fin5350/Notes/Economics.md

 ## Economics is a Very Peculiar Science

 There is a "science" of economics, but it bears little or no similarity to the physical-biological sciences, as the latter are normally conceived.
 Economics is "predictive" in a totally different sense, and the indirect implications for "control" are not comparable.
 The problems in economics are not amenable to scientific solutions, and progress is not to be expected by pushing back the frontiers of science.
 The strictures of both Frank Knight and F.A.
-Hayek against scientism require continued repetion.
+Hayek against scientism require continued repetition.

 ## Economics is About Choice

 If economics were scientific in the strict sense, it could not be concerned with choice at all, as G.L.S.
 Shackle should have taught us all.
-Choice is necessarily made among imagined "posibles," and choice-making under certainty becomes internally contradictory.
+Choice is necessarily made among imagined "possibles," and choice-making under certainty becomes internally contradictory.
 The equilibrium constructions are useful only if their limitations are appreciated.
 These allow us to discuss directions of adjustment rather than states of potential attainability.

 ## Economics Involves Actors